JulianGdev/motivationalbot/README.md

 Create a bot
 ----------
 - Open Telegram and talk to [BotFather](https://telegram.me/botfather).
-- Use the /newbot command to create a new bot.
+- Use /newbot command to create a new bot.
-- Follow the instructions and obtain a TOKEN.
+- Follow the instructions and obtain the bot TOKEN.
 - The commands that you define with /setcommands will see in the list of commands whenever users type '/' in a conversation with your bot.
-However, your bot will can answer anything you want.
+However, your bot will can answer any command you want.

 Use Telepot
 ----------